Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Only to the extent that we expose ourselves over and over to annihilation can that which is indestructible in us be found.
+> When you are tempted to give up, your breakthrough is probably just around the corner.

 <!-- QUOTE_END -->